forestmarie/c-sharp-katas/katas.md

 Kata 4: Add an extension method to return information for all attributes that are all methods of a type.
 I.E, given a type with methods Foo and Bar both with attributes A,B,C your method would return something like:
 { {"Foo", {"A", "B", "C" }, { "Bar", {"A", "B", "C"}}}

+Kata 5: Find all types in an assembly that implement a specific interface